Gustavrohss/EverythingIsWrong/README.md

 - <b>npm install react-list</b>
 - <b>npm install styled-components</b>

-run the following commands in "functions/" folder:
+If you wish to deploy this on your own firebase project: run the following commands in "functions/" folder:

 - <b>npm install --save request</b>
 - <b>npm install --save request-promise</b>

+and then run deploy them to firebase.

 ## What we've done